Everything You Need to Know About Discharge by Performance

 - Substantial performance: If a party fully performs their contract but there are some defects in the performance, they are still considered to have substantially fulfilled their obligations.
 This can allow them to receive at least a reduced price depending on the extent to which the contract was breached.

 If you need help with discharge by performance, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.